 There are hundreds of thousands of asteroids that can be used in astrological analysis, but the two largest (Ceres* and Vesta) along with Juno and Pallas Athene are often considered primary players.
 These bodies are located in the asteroid belt between Mars and Jupiter, and they are all considered feminine.

-Eris is the newly discovered feminine dwarf planet associated with discord and strife, and Black Moon Lilith is the point of lunar apogee, relating to a point of wild and raw, dark feminine energy.
+Black Moon Lilith is the point of lunar apogee, relating to a point of wild and raw, dark feminine energy.